 Mean score of companies in the Dairy Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Danone reported total carbon emissions of approximately 21,659,000,000 kg CO2e, with emissions distributed across various scopes: 573,000,000 kg CO2e (Scope 1), 256,000,000 kg CO2e (Scope 2), and 20,614,000,000 kg CO2e (Scope 3).
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-Danone's near-term targets include a reduction of absolute Scope 1 and 2 emissions by 46.3% by 2030 from a 2020 baseline.
-Additionally, it aims to cut absolute Scope 3 emissions by 42% within the same timeframe.
-These targets encompass emissions from purchased goods and services, fuel and energy-related activities, upstream and downstream transportation, waste generated in operations, and end-of-life treatment of sold products.
-Long-term, Danone commits to a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, also from a 2020 baseline.
-Furthermore, the company has pledged to eliminate deforestation linked to its primary commodities by 2025.
-These initiatives reflect Danone's commitment to sustainability and its alignment with industry standards for climate action.
+In 2023, Danone reported total greenhouse gas emissions of approximately 21,659,000,000 kg CO2e.
+This includes 573,000,000 kg CO2e from Scope 1 emissions, 256,000,000 kg CO2e from Scope 2 emissions, and a significant 20,614,000,000 kg CO2e from Scope 3 emissions, which primarily arise from the use of sold products and purchased goods and services.
+Danone has set ambitious climate commitments, aiming for net-zero emissions across its entire value chain by 2050.
+To achieve this, the company has established near-term targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 46.3% by 2030, using 2020 as the baseline year.
+Additionally, Danone aims to cut Scope 3 emissions by 42% within the same timeframe.
+The company is also committed to reducing absolute emissions from purchased goods and services, fuel and energy-related activities, upstream and downstream transportation and distribution, waste generated in operations, and end-of-life treatment of sold products by 90% by 2050, again from a 2020 baseline.
+Furthermore, Danone has pledged to eliminate deforestation linked to its primary commodities by 2025.
+These initiatives reflect Danone's dedication to sustainability and its proactive approach to addressing climate change within the food and beverage sector.

 Access structured emissions data, company-specific emission factors, and source documents